Medusa (DC Comics): Modern Age of Comic Books

 The blonde-haired Medusa was one of the three Gorgons, beautiful daughters of the sea with golden wings and golden claws.
 Many considered Medusa to be the most beautiful, as she was mortal, unlike her sisters Euryale and Stheno.
 She eventually met the gaze of Poseidon.
 Athena took notice of this, and cursed Medusa, transforming her hair into snakes and giving her a deadly gaze that turns any who look into her eyes to stone.
 The hero Perseus was given the task of slaying Medusa and taking her head.
 After using her severed head for his own use, Perseus threw it into the sea as he believed it too dangerous to keep.
 At some point before Medusa's death, she mated with the cyclops Polyphemus and gave birth to the serpentine giant Cyclon.

 The god of fear, Phobos, later used the heart of Medusa to create the demonic Decay, who battled Wonder Woman on numerous occasions.

 During the second contest to become Wonder Woman, Diana of Themyscira encountered a serpent-bodied gorgon she believed to be Medusa.
 This gorgon turned several amazons to stone before being thrown off a cliff by Princess Diana.

 Much later, Euryale and Stheno wished to resurrected their sister, and coerced the witch Circe to aid them with Poseidon's help.
 Circe performed the ritual, and Medusa was successfully brought back to life.
 She vowed to get her revenge on Athena by killing Wonder Woman.
 Circe then equipped Medusa with a magical artifact which enabled her a one-time round-trip to battle Wonder Woman.
 When she arrived to New York, Medusa became overwhelmed with the modern world and fled back to the gorgons' lair.
-Circe then pointed Medusa and her sisters to the businesswoman Veronica Cale in order to help figure out Wonder Woman's weakness.
+Circe then pointed Medusa and her sisters to the businesswoman Veronica Cale to help figure out Wonder Woman's weakness.